 Start with a walking tour through the village of De Rijp and discover its secrets

 As I’ve said before, De Rijp is small.
 But even though it’s small, it’s incredibly cute and is a breathtaking village in The Netherlands.
 And what’s a better way to explore this village than by foot?
 There is no better way.
-So that’s exactly what we are going to do here.
+If you’re looking for things to do in De Rijp, then this one is an absolute must.

 I would recommend you to first go for a quick bite or drink in one of the cafes of De Rijp before you start your little walking tour of this town.
 From the small centre you will start your little walking tour of De Rijp at the tourism office, or VVV office, of De Rijp.